siyelo/dna/_docs/hand-signals.md

 different hand-signal boxes to show how they feel about each vision statement.

-The people in the “No” boxes were asked to explain their objection - do they dislike the vision itself, or just how it is phrased?
-The people in the “Discuss” were invited to ask questions for clarification.
+The people in the "No" boxes were asked to explain their objection - do they dislike the vision itself, or just how it is phrased?
+The people in the "Discuss" were invited to ask questions for clarification.

 ![](../assets/crisp/HandSignals-MultivotingPeople.png)